BahiaSechi/JavaFX_TP1/README.md

 # Calculator : JavaFX

-## First project of following course : "Introduction à la programmation"
+## First practical work of following course : "Java et Programmation Objet"

 This project is part of the programming course (ENSICAEN - Engineering School).
 The goal is to become familiar with the Java language to create a calculator.